 School of Business policies and procedures for graduate master’s degree students are available on the school’s website.

 In addition to the general admission requirements of the VCU Graduate School, applicants to the doctoral program in business must submit an up-to-date resume.

 Students should at a minimum possess knowledge equivalent to the core courses in the Master of Science in Information Systems program: INFO 610, INFO 620, INFO 630 and INFO 640.
 Students who do not have knowledge equivalent to these courses, as assessed by the IS department Ph.D. committee, must take one or more of the courses in which they lack knowledge upon admission into the Ph.D. program.

-In addition to the VCU Graduate School graduation requirements, Ph.D. in Business students must complete a minimum of 53 graduate credit hours, including research core, major content core, elective course work and a minimum of 12 credit hours of dissertation research.
-Each student must also take GRAD 602, complete a teaching portfolio and take a written comprehensive examination in the concentration area.
+In addition to the VCU Graduate School graduation requirements, Ph.D. in Business students must complete a minimum of 53 graduate credit hours, including core, concentration and elective course work, and a minimum of 12 credit hours of dissertation research.
+Each student must also complete a teaching portfolio and take a written comprehensive examination in the concentration area.

 |BUSN 700||Principles of Scientific Inquiry in Business||3|